Hello

-Transmission media - Enables computers to send and receive signals to one another
+Transmission media – The pathway that enables computers to send and receive signals to one another

 Physical Media